ithaka/pharos/.changeset/nervous-masks-wonder.md

 '@ithaka/pharos': minor
 ---

-allow action-menu to be a slotted element
+allow action-button to be a slotted element